mib679mib679/IFN646-Breast-cancer-prediction-with-Convolutional-Neural-Network/README.md

-# Breast Cancer Mammogrammphy Using VGG CNN Model and Techniques
+# Breast Cancer Mammogrammphy Using CNN Model and Techniques

 Rerpot Dissertation for the Master of Information Technology (IFN646 Biomedical Data Science) at the Queensland University of Technology (2022).